MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/overview.md

 GitHub.
 These resources have also recently been updated to meet the DSC Resource Kit [High Quality Resource Module (HQRM) guidelines][2].

-In-box resources not currently included in this module should not be affected and can still load from the in-box **PSDesiredStateConfiguration** module.
+In-box resources not included in this module shouldn't be affected and can still load from the in-box **PSDesiredStateConfiguration** module.

-Because **PSDscResources** overwrites in-box resources, it is only available for DSC 1.1 and PowerShell 5.1 or later.
-Many of the resource updates provided here are also included in the **xPSDesiredStateConfiguration** module which is still compatible earlier versions (though this module is not supported and may be removed in the future).
+Because **PSDscResources** overwrites in-box resources, it's only available for DSC 1.1 and PowerShell 5.1 or later.
+Several of the resource updates provided here are also included in the **xPSDesiredStateConfiguration** module, which is still compatible earlier versions (though this module isn't supported and may be removed in the future).

 To update your in-box resources to the newest versions provided by **PSDscResources**, first install **PSDscResources** from the [PowerShell Gallery][3]: